 The bathrooms really show the homes age.
 This is the main bathroom.
+(Check out our main bathroom renovation here!)
 We are already to work on the master and the main bathroom will hopefully follow soon!
-(Check out the master bath inspiration board here.)
+(Check out the master bath renovation here.)

 The basement also needs a lot of work.
 There are a couple walls we would knock out and the bathroom in the basement had a flooding or something so it essentially needs completely replaced.
 It will definitely be a time-consuming project but I think we can figure out a good plan to make it cost effective.

 The backyard and the deck just need a little gardening TLC.
-The deck isn’t in prime condition but definitely doesn’t need replaced.
+The deck isn’t in prime condition but definitely doesn’t need to be replaced.
+(Check out our deck renovation here!)
 The driveway swings around to the back and the garage is in the basement.
-Apparently I married a 7-year-old because he was obsessed with finding a house with a good “basketball driveway.”
+Apparently, I married a 7-year-old because he was obsessed with finding a house with a good “basketball driveway.”
 I’m sure a new hoop will be going in soon.

 So that’s our new home!
 Moving to a new state has definitely been an adjustment – especially for me.
 I had never moved more than 25 minutes from my parents so it will take some getting used to for sure.
 Having some projects to focus on and a whole lot of boxes to unpack helps keep my mind off it all.
 Our current project is the master bathroom so look for an update in the next few days!